 Timber welcomes 22 people with a mental disability.Timber has announced the creation of a new entity: the Artos project for the creation of Bakery and Fruit pressing workshops-for 25 persons with a mental disability.
 Construction work started in March 2017 with the opening scheduled in September 2018.This will be our sixth house.

 In April ,we gave a large cheque to the new project carried by the Asbl La Maisonnée of a new house in Ittre.This new House is a pilot project which has been selected by the Walloon Region will welcome 10 mentally handicapped people who are fragile.Being selected was great news since this was the only way to obtain the payment of the running costs from the regional authorities.
 The buiding permit has been obtained .
-The tender offer follows as of January.
+The tender specifications must now be approved by the regularity authority before being published.
 This will be our seventh house.

-Our 2017/18 fund raising campaign will go to the Asbl CREB-our eight house - to open a second centre (30 places) for polyhandicapped children.We found a great piece of land in Andelecht with a very low lease .We will proceed with the building permit in February 2018
+Our 2017/18 fund raising campaign will go to the Asbl CREB-our eight house - to open a second centre (30 places) for polyhandicapped children.We found a great piece of land in Andelecht with a very low lease .We have proceeded with the building permit.

 In summary, it is close to 180 places (more than 110 already opened)and an equivalent number of jobs that Constellations will have opened, alone or in cooperation with other Asbl, in 12 years (2008-2020).